joostkremers/writeroom-mode/README.md

 List of major modes in which `writeroom-mode` should be activated automatically.
 Use in conjunction with `global-writeroom-mode`.

+The elements in this list can be major-mode symbols, or regular expressions (in which case they must of course be strings).

+#### Major Modes Exceptions ####

+List of major modes in which `writeroom-mode` should not be activated by `global-writeroom-mode`.
+(It is still possible to activate `writeroom-mode` manually).
+This can also be a mixed list of major-mode symbols and regular expressions.

 #### Maximize Window ####